VirtoCommerce/vc-module-catalog-publishing/docs/index.md

 1. Go to Configuration\Channels
 ![Image](media/screen-channels.png)
-1. Add new channel to calculate completeness percent by specified criteria
+1. Add a new channel to calculate completeness percent by specified criteria
 ![Image](media/screen-create-channel.png)
-1. Define locales, currencies, catalog, evaluator type and create channel
+1. Define locales, currencies, catalog, evaluator type and create the channel.

 ## Evaluating the completeness

 1. Click "Evaluate" from sub-menu of the channel to calculate the completeness
 ![Image](media/screen-evaluate.png)
 ![Image](media/screen-evaluation-finished.png)
 1. Run "Build" to force the Catalog Search Index update

-1. After that you can use search filters by range completeness in the catalog search
+1. Use the search filters by range completeness in the catalog search
 ![Image](media/screen-build-index.png)
 ![Image](media/screen-range-completeness.png)
 1. A reddish background indicates that the module is not filled completely

 ![Image](media/screen-module-not-filled-completely.png)